 |Chime||$0||$0||No monthly fees|

 |TD Convenience Checking||$15 (waived with $100 daily balance)||$0||Integration with a brokerage account|

 |LendingClub Bank Essential Checking||$9||$0||Second-chance banking|

 Best No ChexSystems Banks

-Chime offers an online banking experience with a debit card and no fees.
+Chime is a fintech company whose mission is to provide basic financial services that are “helpful, easy, and free”.
+Through its award-winning financial app and debit card, Chime provides a broad range of services including a Spending Account, a Credit Builder Account, and a Savings Account.
 In addition to having no monthly maintenance fees, you also don’t need to worry about foreign transaction fees or overdraft fees.
-Plus, you can access cash fee-free at MoneyPass and Visa Plus Alliance ATMs, with more than 38,000 locations around the country.
+Plus, you can access cash fee-free at MoneyPass and Visa Plus Alliance ATMs, with more than 60,000 locations around the country.

 Another nice perk offered by Chime is the fact that you can set up direct deposit and get your paycheck up to two days earlier.

 Chime Disclosure - Chime is a financial technology company, not a bank.
 Banking services and debit card provided by The Bancorp Bank or Stride Bank, N.A.; Members FDIC.

 1Save When I Get Paid automatically transfers 10% of your direct deposits of $500 or more from your Checking Account into your savings account.